lunarmodules/busted/README.md

 extended info.

 busted test specs read naturally without being too verbose.
-You can even chain asserts and negations, such as `assert.not.equals`.
+You can even chain asserts and negations, such as `assert.is_not.equal`.
 Nest blocks of tests with contextual descriptions using `describe`, and add tags to blocks so you can run arbitrary groups of tests.